 Settings and Foot

 Make sure your machine is set for straight stitching.
 The length does not matter since that will be determined by the speed of your machine and how quickly you feed your fabric through the machine.
+This is explained in more detail a little later.

 Put your darning foot or free motion foot onto your machine.
 This foot varies with different machines but is generally circular or oval in shape.
 Use an open-toed darning foot if you have one as this will give you more visibility.